Marine Who Covered A Grenade To Save His Best Friend: 'I Wouldn't Change Anything'

 “I thought about my family and how devastated they would be that I was killed in Afghanistan and never made it home,” Carpenter, 24, told me of the 2010 incident in Marjah, in southwestern Afghanistan.
 “My last thought [was to] make peace with God, because I knew from how I felt and how much blood that I could feel I was losing — I knew that I was not gonna wake up.”

 But he did wake up six weeks later, in a hospital bed at Bethesda National Naval Medical Center.
-Now almost four years after the incident, the retired Corporal will soon receive the Medal of Honour, the nation’s highest military award for bravery.
+Now, almost four years after the incident, the retired Corporal will receive the nation’s highest award, the Medal of Honour, on Thursday in a ceremony at the White House.

 Our ‘alarm clock’ was AK-47 fire